 A wonderful 3 days spent backpacking the White Pass/Pilot Ridge loop in the Glacier Peak Wilderness.
 This one has it all: wildflowers, green meadows, alpine lakes, old-growth forests, and mountains for miles.

 An incredible 30+ mile ultralight overnight to Miner's Ridge Lookout, deep in the Glacier Peak Wilderness.
 This was lookout #46 for me and I enjoyed not only surprising solitude, but one of the most fantastic mountain sunrises I've ever seen!

 Rich with history, The Pasayten Wilderness in Washington State spans 531,000 acres, skirts more than 50 miles of the Canadian border, and is one of the largest wilderness areas in the contiguous US.
 Horseshoe Basin in its northeastern corner is a high alpine tundra-like environment unlike anything else in the state.
 It's been on my list to explore for far too long.
 Last weekend I finally ventured there and left in awe of its landscape, solitude, and wildness.

 And just like that, one of my biggest dreams was over.
-Hiking the John Muir Trail this year just wasn’t meant to be.
+Hiking the John Muir Trail in 2015 just wasn't meant to be.
 All I can do now is remember the amazing 8 days I had on the trail.
-I met incredible people, I saw gorgeous country, and it was one of the best experiences of my life.
-I sure hope to return!
+I met incredible people, saw gorgeous country, and had one of the best experiences of my life.